Data Privacy Policy

 10 Plugins and Tools

-10.1 Vimeo with enhanced privacy
+10.1 Vimeo

 This website integrates videos from the video portal Vimeo.
 The operator of the pages is Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA.

 We use Vimeo in the extended data protection mode "Do-not-Track.
 This mode means that Vimeo does not set a cookie when you play a video on our website.
-When you visit one of our pages equipped with a Vimeo video, a connection to the Vimeo servers is established.
+When you visit one of our pages equipped with a Vimeo video, a con-nection to the Vimeo servers is established.
 The Vimeo server is informed which of our pages you have visited.
 In addition, Vimeo obtains your IP address.
 This also applies if you are not registered with Vimeo or do not have an account with Vimeo.
 The information collected by the provider is transmitted to its server in the USA.
 If you are registered with this provider, you enable it to assign your usage behaviour directly to your personal profile.
 You can prevent this by logging out.

 Vimeo is used in the interest of an appealing presentation of our online offers.
-This represents a legitimate interest within the meaning of Art.
+This represents a legitimate inter-est within the meaning of Art.
 6 (1) f) GDPR.
 If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
 1 a) GDPR and § 25 para.
-1 German TTDSG, insofar as the consent includes the storage of cookies or access to information in the user's terminal device (e.g. device fingerprinting) within the meaning of the TTDSG.
+1 German TTDSG, insofar as the con-sent includes the storage of cookies or access to information in the user's terminal device (e.g. device fingerprint-ing) within the meaning of the TTDSG.
 The consent can be revoked at any time.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission and, according to Vimeo, on "legitimate business interests".
 Further information on the handling of user data can be found in Vimeo's privacy policy at: https://vimeo.com/privacy.

-11 Audio and Video Conferences
+11 Phone, Audio & Video

 11.1 General

-The conference tools are used to communicate with prospective or existing contractual partners or to offer certain services to our customers (Art.
-6(1)(b) GDPR).
-Furthermore, the use of the tools serves to generally simplify and accelerate communication with us or our company (legitimate interest in the meaning of Art.
-6(1)(f) GDPR).
-Insofar as consent has been requested, the tools in question will be used on the basis of this consent; the consent may be revoked at any time with effect from that date."
+We use these services in accordance with Art.
+6 (1) b) GDPR to communicate with prospective or existing con-tractual partners or to offer certain services to our customers, as well as to generally simplify and accelerate communication with us or our company (legitimate interest).
+Insofar as consent has been requested, for example to record a conference, the use of the relevant applications is based on this consent; the consent can be revoked at any time with effect for the future.
+After that, the application can no longer be used.

-We employ the following conference tools:
+We use the following conference applications:

 11.2 Microsoft Teams Ireland

-12.1 Job Applications
+13.1 Job Applications

 We offer website visitors the opportunity to submit job applications to us (e.g., via e-mail, via postal services on by submitting the online job application form).
 Below, we will brief you on the scope, purpose and use of the personal data collected from you in conjunction with the application process.
-We assure you that the collection, processing and use of your data will occur in compliance with the applicable data privacy rights and all other statutory provisions and that your data will always be treated as strictly confidential.
+We assure you that the collection, processing and use of your data will occur in compliance with the applicable data privacy rights and all other statutory provi-sions and that your data will always be treated as strictly confidential.

-If you submit a job application to us, we will process any affiliated personal data (e.g., contact and communications data, application documents, notes taken during job interviews, etc.), if they are required to make a decision concerning the establishment or an employment relationship.
+If you submit a job application to us, we will process any affiliated personal data (e.g., contact and communica-tions data, application documents, notes taken during job interviews, etc.), if they are required to make a decision concerning the establishment or an employment relationship.
 The legal grounds for the aforementioned are § 26 GDPR according to German Law (Negotiation of an Employment Relationship), Art.
-6(1)(b) GDPR (General Contract Negotiations) and – provided you have given us your consent – Art.
+6(1)(b) GDPR (General Con-tract Negotiations) and – provided you have given us your consent – Art.
 6(1)(a) GDPR.
-You may revoke any consent given at any time.
+You may revoke any con-sent given at any time.
 Within our company, your personal data will only be shared with individuals who are involved in the processing of your job application.

 If your job application should result in your recruitment, the data you have submitted will be archived on the grounds of § 26 GDPR and Art.
 6(1)(b) GDPR for the purpose of implementing the employment relationship in our data processing system.